Harry Harris (boxer)

 Harry Harris ("The Human Hairpin"; November 18, 1880 – June 5, 1959) was an American boxer.
-He was the World Bantamweight champion from 1901–02, but boxed top-rated opponents throughout his career.
+He was the World Bantamweight champion from 1901 to 1902, but boxed top-rated opponents throughout his career.
 Charley Rose ranked Harris as the #10 All-Time Bantamweight.

 Early life and career

-Harris was born on November 18, 1880 a few minutes apart from his twin brother, Sammy, on Chicago's South Side.
-Growing up in a tough Chicago neighborhood, he began boxing as a kid, pounding the bag with his brother after school at a local gym.
+Harris was born on November 18, 1880, a few minutes apart from his twin brother, Sammy, on Chicago's South Side.
+Growing up in a formidable Chicago neighborhood, he began boxing as a kid, pounding the bag with his brother after school at a local gym.
 With an artistic bent, he began taking drawing classes in Chicago.

 Beginning prize fighting in 1896 at the age of 16, he abandoned his aspirations to become a professional artist, and dropped out of high school to find time to train.
 In his first two years as a professional, he won sixteen of seventeen fights with one draw.
 In his early career, he took tips from Charles Kid McCoy, a former welterweight boxing star, and 1897 World Middleweight Champion, who helped him master his trademark "corkscrew punch", a twisting blow delivered as a hooking uppercut.
 During his boxing career, Harris and McCoy would go on tour together giving boxing shows.

-On April 2, and April 16, 1898 Harris defeated Morris Rauch in six rounds in Chicago.
+On April 2, and April 16, 1898, Harris defeated Morris Rauch in six rounds in Chicago.
 Rauch was recognized as a fringe featherweight contender.
 In 1903 and 1904, he would meet champions Abe Attell and Harry Forbes.
 Rauch had met Forbes three times earlier in 1897.
 Harris had drawn with Rauch in December 1897, and would draw with him again in May 1900 in a six-round bout in Chicago.

 On November 22, 1898, he defeated Charles Roden in a ninth-round technical knockout at the Lenox Athletic Club in New York City.
 The New Jersey boxer had a five-inch height disadvantage in his matchup with Harris.
 With a few accomplished boxers in his resume, Roden had met the great Terry McGovern in December of the previous year.